 Benefits of the German Ability Test

-Apart from the fact they can be adequate proof of knowledge in the German language, it can also help a great deal in satisfying both employee’s and employers’ demands.
+Apart from the fact that they can be adequate proof of knowledge in the German language, it can also help a great deal in satisfying both employees’ and employers’ demands.

-These exams are essential for business organizations and government establishments to help know more about the language skills and personality of prospective employees.
+These exams are essential for business organizations and government establishments to know more about prospective employees’ language skills and personality.

 They can be used as proof of competence for job applications and studies in German-speaking countries.